pojntfx/green-guardian-gateway/README.md

-# Green Guardian Gateway
+# GreenGuardian Gateway

-Serial to MQTT/AWS IoT Gateway component for the GreenGuardian project.
+Serial to AWS IoT Gateway for GreenGuardian, a uni project for the HdM IoT course.

 ## Overview